 As people spend more time outdoors from the safety and comfort of home, they are investing in the creation of outdoor rooms.
 Some of the most popular options that complement a property and are used frequently by homeowners are outdoor dining rooms, living rooms, kitchens and offices.

-(BPT) - With the days lengthening and weather warming, spring is a good time to get outdoors and tackle some larger home projects.
-Now that the threat of winter storms has passed, be sure to look for damage and make any needed repairs, as well as prep your home and garden for summer.
+(BPT) - We are finally starting to see longer days and warmer weather, which means it is time to get outdoors and tackle home DIY projects.
+Now that the threat of winter storms has passed, we can assess any needed repairs, as well as prep your home and garden for summer.

 (BPT) - Summer may be winding down, but a new opportunity to garden is just beginning.
 Plenty of vegetables and flowers can be grown successfully in late summer and into fall, so it's a great time to refresh with plants that either thrive in slightly cooler weather or are easy to bring indoors once the temperatures start to drop.

 (BPT) - If you prefer to take on your own home improvement projects instead of hiring professional craftsmen, you’re part of a growing trend.